· Mark Davis · governance · 3 min read

 Experienced founders tend to prioritize insurance early.
 They’ve seen what happens without it.

-When to Bring It Up
+When Should You Bring Up D&O Insurance?

 • Before your first institutional round